Zinrelo/slate/source/index.html.md

 }

 ```
-This will return information about the redemption options available to the user.
+This will return information about the redemption options available to the user based on his tier if applicable.
 User's email ID will be used to search and return user specific information.

 **HTTP Request**